 Once a death has been reported to the Procurator Fiscal, the Procurator Fiscal has legal responsibility for the deceased's body, usually until a death certificate is written by a doctor and given to the nearest relative.

-For further information and on-line leaflets please visit our Publications page.
+For further information and on-line leaflets please visit our Information following a death page.

 Q. Why have I been contacted by the procurator fiscal about the death of my relative?

 A. Most sudden and unexplained deaths are reported to the fiscal because a doctor is unsure of the exact cause of death and so cannot issue a death certificate.
 This includes any death that the doctor considers unexpected or clinically unexplained after taking account of previous or recent medical history.
 Early enquiries by specialist staff at the COPFS Scottish Fatalities Investigation Unit (SFIU) usually establish that death was due to natural causes.
 Fiscals also investigate suspicious deaths.
 In these less common cases staff will first tell the police to investigate the suspicious circumstances and then decide if there should be a criminal prosecution.
 The COPFS Victim Information and Advice service may be able to give help and support to bereaved relatives.

 Q. What is a fatal accident inquiry?

 A. A fatal accident inquiry, or FAI, is a type of court hearing.
 A FAI must take place when someone dies in custody in prison or a police station or a death is caused by an accident at work.
 FAIs can be held in other circumstances if it is thought to be in the public interest.
 The aim is to prevent future deaths or injuries.

 Q. Why have I been asked to go to the mortuary to see my relative’s body?